AntsInMyEy3sJohnson/hazeltest/README.md

 You can check whether the _com_hazelcast_ metrics are scraped correctly by navigating to Prometheus' web UI.
 The URL for doing so corresponds to the following pattern: `http://<external ip of prometheus loadbalancer service>:9090`

-### Installing `padogrid-grafana`
+### Installing `padogrid-hazelmon`
-The last puzzle piece in this small monitoring stack is the [`padogrid-grafana`](https://hub.docker.com/r/antsinmyey3sjohnson/padogrid-grafana) image that comes bundled both with Grafana and some really sweet dashboards for monitoring Hazelcast (more precisely speaking, the image's base image, [`padogrid`](https://hub.docker.com/r/padogrid/padogrid), offers all the dashboards, and `padogrid-grafana` merely adds Grafana and performs some work to get Grafana configured and running when deployed in a Helm chart).
+The last puzzle piece in this small monitoring stack is the [`padogrid-hazelmon`](https://hub.docker.com/r/antsinmyey3sjohnson/padogrid-hazelmon) image that comes bundled both with Grafana and some really sweet dashboards for monitoring Hazelcast (more precisely speaking, the image's base image, [`padogrid`](https://hub.docker.com/r/padogrid/padogrid), offers all the dashboards, and `padogrid-hazelmon` merely adds Grafana and performs some work to get Grafana configured and running when deployed in a Helm chart).

-The `padogrid-grafana` installation must be pointed to the Prometheus server that scrapes the _com_hazelcast_ metrics from your Hazelcast cluster's members.
+The `padogrid-hazelmon` installation must be pointed to the Prometheus server that scrapes the _com_hazelcast_ metrics from your Hazelcast cluster's members.
 In case you installed Prometheus according to the instructions above without having modified the chart, the `padogridwithgrafana` chart will work out of the box, too.
 In case you have modified either the name of the Kubernetes Service that points to your Prometheus Pod, the namespace, or the port, please make sure to adjust the `PADO_MONITORING_PROMETHEUS_URL` property beneath the `padogridWithGrafana.config.padoEnv` object in the chart's [`values.yaml`](./resources/charts/padogridwithgrafana/values.yaml) file accordingly.

 You can install the chart like so: